forrestjgq/lsp/thread/pwpt/pthread4.md

 ```
 <center>**FIGURE 4.3** *Client/Server*</center>

-If a set of threads all need to read input from stdin, it might be confusing for them to each issue independent prompt-and-read operations.
-Imagine that two threads each writes its prompt using printf, and then each reads the response using gets-you would have no way of knowing to which thread you were responding.
+If a set of threads all need to read input from `stdin`, it might be confusing for them to each issue independent prompt-and-read operations.
+Imagine that two threads each writes its prompt using `printf`, and then each reads the response using `gets`-you would have no way of knowing to which thread you were responding.
 If one thread asks "OK to send mail?" and the other asks "OK to delete root directory?" you'd probably like to know which thread will receive your response.
-Of course there are ways to keep the prompt and response "connected" without introducing a server thread; for example, by using the flockfile and funlockfile functions to lock both stdin and stdout around the prompt-and-read sequences, but a server thread is more interesting-and certainly more relevant to this section.
+Of course there are ways to keep the prompt and response "connected" without introducing a server thread; for example, by using the `flockfile` and `funlockfile` functions to lock both `stdin` and `stdout` around the prompt-and-read sequences, but a server thread is more interesting-and certainly more relevant to this section.

-In the following program, server, c, each of four threads will repeatedly read, and then echo, input lines.
+In the following program, `server.c`, each of four threads will repeatedly read, and then echo, input lines.
 When the program is run you should see the threads prompt in varying orders, and another thread may prompt before the echo.
 But you'll never see a prompt or an echo between the prompt and read performed by the "prompt server."

-These symbols define the commands that can be sent to the "prompt server."
-It can be asked to read input, write output, or quit.
+[8-10] These symbols define the commands that can be sent to the "prompt server."
+It can be asked to *read* input, *write* output, or quit.

-The `request_t` structure defines each request to the server.
-The outstanding requests are linked in a list using the next member.
-The operation member contains one of the request codes (read, write, or quit).
-The synchronous member is nonzero if the client wishes to wait for the operation to be completed (synchronous), or 0 if it does not wish to wait (asynchronous).
+[15-23] The `request_t` structure defines each request to the server.
+The outstanding requests are linked in a list using the `next` member.
+The `operation` member contains one of the request codes (read, write, or quit).
+The `synchronous` member is nonzero if the client wishes to wait for the operation to be completed (synchronous), or 0 if it does not wish to wait (asynchronous).

-The `tty_server_t` structure provides the context for the server thread.
-It has the synchronization objects (mutex and request), a flag denoting whether the server is running, and a list of requests that have been made and not yet processed (first and last).
+[28-34] The `tty_server_t` structure provides the context for the server thread.
+It has the synchronization objects (`mutex` and `request`), a flag denoting whether the server is `running`, and a list of requests that have been made and not yet processed (`first` and `last`).

-This program has a single server, and the control structure (`tty_server`) is statically allocated and initialized here.
+[36-38] This program has a single server, and the control structure (`tty_server`) is statically allocated and initialized here.
 The list of requests is empty, and the server is not running.
 The mutex and condition variable are statically initialized.

-The main program; and client threads coordinate their shutdown using these synchronization objects (`client_mutex` and `clients_done`) rather than using pthread join.
+[44-46] The main program; and client threads coordinate their shutdown using these synchronization objects (`client_mutex` and `clients_done`) rather than using pthread join.

 ```c
 /* server.c part 1 definitions */